nutkatuz/nutkatuz/README.md

-### Hi there 👋
+### Hi there ✨
-My name is Ann.
-I'm an amateur web-developer,
+I'm an amateur web-developer.
-would be glad to mix with you and share knowledge.
+Would be glad to mix with you and share knowledge, so, [AMA in telegram](https://t.me/revidovich)
 <!--
 **nutkatuz/nutkatuz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.